 Jesus' statement does NOT imply that every conflict we face in our families is because of our love for Jesus.
-In other words Jesus' teaching here isn't the explanation for every difficulty and/or disfunction that you might experience in your family.
+In other words Jesus' teaching here isn't the explanation for every difficulty and/or conflict that you might experience in your family.
 Even when husbands and wives both love Jesus, marriage is still hard sometimes.
-Even when parents and children both love Jesus, there will be honest disagreements and normal parent/child issues to work through.
+Even when parents and children both love Jesus, there will be honest disagreements and normal parent/child issues to work through, especially as your children grow older.